 Leah O’Connell: San Francisco, CA

 San Francisciso-based Interior designer Leah O’Connell grew up in Atherton, CA, not the English countryside, though you’d be forgiven for making that assumption after you see her new collection of feminine florals printed on oyster linen or matte paper.
 Once you take a closer look at her design work, you can see the way her hometown infuses it.
-Her grandmother grew up on the Filoli estate, and would take O’Connell to the explore the gardens when she was a young girl.
+Her grandmother grew up on the Filoli estate, and would take O’Connell to explore the gardens when she was a young girl.
 There’s a balance of delicate geometry and showy florals in her patterns, in a color palette that is pale and earthy with shots of blue, pink, and soft green.
-The look is traditional, but easy-going, unfussy and still timeless.
+The look is traditional, but easy-going, unfussy, and still timeless.

 Brook Perdigon: Los Angeles, CA

 If you’re allergic to floral prints, or searching for a flower-free pattern to balance out a floral obsession (no judgement) Brook Perdigon Textiles may be what you’re looking for.
 Perdigon starts the design process in her studio with paints, sketches, and cut-paper graphic designs, and finds inspiration for her earthy color palette in both the California landscape and her extensive travels.
 Evidence of her experience designing carpets for Tai Ping is all over her work, which is strong on linear patterns, diamonds, and re-imagined plaids.